 💬 Interviewing software developers

-To move forward, your goal should be to tell the candidate why your company is a great place to work, while they explain how they can help you with your mission.
+To move forward, your goal should be to tell the developer why your company is a great place to work, while they explain how they can help you with your mission.
 The interview stage is the most nuanced part of the hiring process.
 At this point, you share the majority of information that will ultimately determine whether an offer is made or accepted.

 We can subdivide the interview process into a few discrete phases: